Bell Street, Shaftesbury

 Story:

-Percy Brockway was born at Cann, Shaftesbury, Dorset in 1896, the son of Walter George Brockway and Martha Brockway (née Barter).
+Percy Brockway was born at Cann, Shaftesbury, Dorset on 23 Sep 1896, the son of Walter George Brockway and Martha Brockway (née Barter).
+He lived all of his life in the area apart from when on Military Service.
 He enlisted on 22nd November 1914 and joined the Royal Army Medical Corps as a Private (Service Nos.
 2237 and 461450).
-He served in France with the 2nd/3rd Wessex Field Ambulance as a Stretcher Bearer and Water Carrier and as a result he suffered from a severe hernia due to heavy lifting.
+He served in France from 13 Feb 1917 with the 2nd/3rd Wessex Field Ambulance as a Stretcher Bearer and Water Carrier and as a result he suffered from a severe hernia due to heavy lifting and he was also wounded in action on 26 Oct 1918.
 He was demobilized on 15th February 1919 and was awarded the Victory and British War medals.
-He married Nellie Charlotte Mabel Farnfield in 1927 and there was one child of the marriage.
-Percy's last known address was 1 Hillside Cottages, Cann, Shaftesbury, Dorset (per the 1939 Register).
-He was in employment as a Cowman.
-He died in January 1964 and was buried at Melbury Abbas, Shaftesbury, Dorset on 31st January 1964.
+He had also applied for a pension but received a one off gratuity of only £35.
+The 1921 Census shows he was living as a Boarder in Cann Common, Shaftesbury, where his mother was working as a housekeeper.
+He was working as a Dairyman at the time.
+His marriage to Nellie Charlotte Mabel Farnfield was registered in Poole, Dorset, during 1927 and there was one child of the marriage.
+By the 1939 Register he was living at 1 Hillside Cottages, Cann, Shaftesbury, Dorset, employed as a Cowman.
+He died on 27th January 1964 and was buried in the New Yard Cemetery, Melbury Abbas, Shaftesbury, Dorset on 31st January 1964.
 Source: Based on original research by Ken Baxter.

 Images: